Skip to main content

 Configure webhooks

 OMS fires webhooks at every meaningful state change.
-You can poll GET /transactions/{id} instead, but webhooks are strongly recommended for production.Configure subscriptions in the OMS Dashboard under Webhooks, or create them via the API with POST /v0.9/webhooks and a url.
-The signing secret is returned once on creation, so store it immediately.
-Key events to subscribe to:
+You can poll GET /transactions/{transactionId} instead, but webhooks are strongly recommended for production.Register an endpoint with POST /webhooks (or in the OMS Dashboard under Webhooks).
+OMS returns a signing secret with the whsec_ prefix once in the create response, so store it immediately.

 What’s next